sfwu/593-project/README.md

-# Academic Record Information Grade Management System
+# Academic Information Management System

-A **comprehensive full-stack application** for academic information management with role-based authentication, featuring students and professors with complete academic record management, grading, and student information administration capabilities.
+A **complete full-stack application** for academic course management with role-based authentication, featuring students and professors with comprehensive course administration capabilities.

 ## 🎯 Features